 Kronenburger See, Detention basin in Dahlem and Hallschlag, Germany

-Kronenburger See is a detention basin in Dahlem and Hallschlag that collects and stores water from the Kyll river system.
-The basin features a main dam and pre-dam, with walking paths around the water's edge providing access to its shores.
+Kronenburger See is a detention basin in the villages of Dahlem and Hallschlag in the Eifel region, built to collect and regulate water from the Kyll river system.
+It has a main dam and a pre-dam, and walking paths run along the shoreline on both sides of the water.

-Construction of the detention basin began in 1968 and was completed in 1986 to manage flood waters from the Kyll system.
-The finished project became part of the region's water management infrastructure.
+Construction of the basin began in 1968 and was completed in 1986, with the aim of reducing flood risk from the Kyll river system.
+Since then, it has remained part of the water management network of the region.

 The shoreline has become a gathering place where local communities spend leisure time together.
 Paths wind around the water, offering spaces where people walk, rest on grassy banks, and enjoy recreational pursuits.